tmpchat/tmpchat/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Task Issue
+name: Bug report
-about: 'Create a task'
+about: 'Create a bug report to help improve tmpchat'
 title: ''
 labels: ''
 assignees: ''